smritipradhan/react-redux-toolkit/README.md

 - name
 - initialState
-- reducers (which is an object)Now we will add reducers which the slice needs.Every method automatically receives the latest state.This methods will by called by Redux,and they will recieve the current state.
+- reducers (which is an object)Now we will add reducers which the slice needs.This methods will by called by Redux,and they will recieve the current state.

 Now, here we are allowed to mutate the state.So here we can set state.counter++ for example, for incrementing it.
 Now this was forbidden.We still must not manipulate the existing state but the good thing is when using Redux toolkit and its functions like create slice, we can't accidentally manipulate the existing state.
 Because Redux toolkit internally uses another package, called imgur, which will detect code like this and which will automatically clone the existing state,create a new state object, keep all the state which we're not editing, and override the state which we are editing in an immutable way.